The 22 Best Christmas Gifts for Grandparents

 Amazon Kindles give your grandparents access to millions of books without making any trips to the library or bookstores.
 For those grandparents who can never seem to put their book down, an Amazon Kindle is a more convenient way for them to read wherever they are, whether it’s in their chair, at the park, or on the patio.

 - Classy Tea Towels

 Tea towels are perfect for wrapping up homemade bread, drying hands, wiping down spills, or just hanging on a hook for some added color to the kitchen.
-And these specific tea towels feature prints of intricate oil paintings.
-It’s like giving your grandparents an art gallery in the kitchen!

 - Amazon Echo